-Fig. 7: Top: the decomposition of a rooted mobile with root label n (generating function R_n) into a number of mobiles with univalent root vertex with the same label (generating function L_n) leads to eq.
+Fig.7: Top: the decomposition of a rooted mobile with root label n (generating function $R_n$ ) into a number of mobiles with univalent root vertex with the same label (generating function $L_n$ ) leads to eq.
 (2.1).
-Bottom: A mobile with univalent root vertex with label n is in turn decomposed according to the clockwise neighborhood of the adjacent unlabeled vertex, in correspondence with walks (see oval).
-Each descending step $i \rightarrow i - 1$ on the walk gives rise to a factor R_i for the associated rooted sub-mobile, leading to eq.
+Bottom: A mobile with univalent root vertex with label n is in turn decomposed according to the clockwise environment of the adjacent unlabeled vertex, in correspondence with walks (see medallion).
+Each descending step $i \to i-1$ on the walk gives rise to a factor $R_i$ for the associated rooted sub-mobile, leading to eq.
 (2.2).